JustinSUF/JustinSUF/README.md

 Things I like:
 - Game Design
 - Making GFXs
-- Music (like alternative, rock, pop)
+- Listening and Making to Music
 - Being with my friends and family.
 - Learning new things and meeting new people!